CER-REC/conditions/app/components/AboutTextBox/README.md

 # About Text Box

-The About Text Box is a private component that will be used by the Main Info Bar.
+The About Text Box is a public component that will be used by the Main Info Bar and Shortcut Info Bar.
 It will display text provided by the NEB and asset attributions by the UofC Design Team.

 ## Requirements